Customer Loyalty & Rewards

 Is demographics a factor?

 Earn and burn works well with all age groups that are familiar with your brand.
 Make sure to keep the rewards simple though.
-A good rule of thumb is to reward customers with 1 or 10 points with every pound spent.
+A good rule of thumb is to reward customers with 1 or 10 points for every 1 spent unit of currency.
 Avoid reward models such as “£5.00 spend gives you 72 points”.

 Keeping conversions simple makes it easier for you to track, and guarantees ease of use for customers.